zuozhenggh/learning-library/security-library/database/data-safe/analyze-alerts-audit-reports/analyze-alerts-audit-reports.md

     2. From the navigation menu, select **Oracle Database**, and then **Data Safe**.
 The **Overview** page for the Oracle Data Safe service is displayed.
     3. Click **Service Console**.
 The **Home** tab in the Oracle Data Safe Console is displayed.

-## **STEP 2**: View and close alerts

-1. In Oracle Data Safe Console, click the **Alerts** tab.
+3. In Oracle Data Safe Console, click the **Alerts** tab.

-2. View the total number of target databases, critical risk alerts, high risk alerts, medium risk alerts, open alerts, and closed alerts.
+4. View the total number of target databases, critical risk alerts, high risk alerts, medium risk alerts, open alerts, and closed alerts.
 At a glance, you can better understand whether the security of your database is in jeopardy and how you should prioritize your work.

   ![Alert totals](images/totals-alerts-page.png "Alert totals")

-3. Scroll down to review the alerts in the table.
+5. Scroll down to review the alerts in the table.

     - The **DB User** column identifies who is doing the action.
     - The **Operation** column identifies the action.